EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/telescope.obs.md

 ### telescope.obs.keck_obs_limits

 Rise/set time for object in Keck observatory given telescope limits.
-Package: telescope.obs Description: Given a date and object celestial positions, calculate the rise and set time of an object in Keck observatory, given
+Package: telescope.obs Description: Given a date and object celestial positions, calculate the rise and set time of an object in Keck observatory, given the Nasmyth mount limits.